motherjones/simple-slider/README.md

 ## Set up your Google Spreadsheet

 *MoJo staffers:* Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
-Rename the spreadsheet appropriately.
-Change owner to MoJo Data in ``Share > Advanced``
+Rename the spreadsheet as you see fit.
+Change the owner of the spreadsheet to MoJo Data in `Share > Advanced`.

-In your new spreadsheet, go up to `File` and click on `Publish to the web,` then click on `Start publishing`.
+In order for the slider to be able to read your spreadsheet, you'll need to make your new spreadsheet public.
+Go to `File` and click on `Publish to the web,` then click on `Start publishing`.

 A URL will appear.
-It will look like this: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`
+It will something like this: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`

 Copy that link.
-This is your spreadsheet ID or url, which you will eventually use to connect your spreadsheet to the slider.
+This is your spreadsheet ID or url, which you will use to connect your spreadsheet to the slider.

 ## Modify your project files